-The Atlantic Farm Mechanization Show awards a \$1000 scholarship to a student from the Atlantic provinces who has completed at least one year of study at NSAC.
-Students in Engineering/Mechanization programs are eligible.
+The Atlantic Farm Mechanization Show awards a \$1000 scholarship to a student from the Atlantic Provinces who has completed at least one year of study at NSAC.
+Students in Ag.
+Engineering, Mechanization or Farm Equipment are eligible.
 The awarding of the scholarship is based on academic performance and the demonstrated potential for a career in the area of mechanization of agriculture.
 No application is required.